schibsted/jslt/ideas/time.md

-Ruby `Time.now` returns a `Datetime` object, where `to_i` will give seconds since epoch as an integer, and `to_f` will give seconds since epoch as a decimal number representing seconds.
+Ruby `Time.now` returns a `Datetime` object, where `to_i` will give seconds since epoch as an integer, and `to_f` will give seconds since epoch as a decimal number with fractions.

 XPath 3.0 inherits the XML Schema type system and is therefore [basically weird](https://www.w3.org/TR/xpath-functions-31/#parsing-dates-and-times).